Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [x] The actor can be the system itself
 - [ ] The actor does not have to be a specified role in the solution

 #### Q135.
-Which choice is not a recognized framework fr scaling agile?
+Which choice is not a recognized framework for scaling Agile?

 - [ ] LeSS
 - [ ] DA